eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 >
 > Consider an approval voting election with candidates $$\mathcal{C}$$.
 If a voter $$v$$ has the goal of having any candidate in any arbitrarily chosen non-empty subset $$S\subset \mathcal{C}$$ win, and avoiding any candidate outside of $$S$$ winning, then the only optimal strategy for voter $$v$$, under any scenario, is to vote for all candidates in $$S$$, and no candidates outside of $$S$$: $$S_v = S$$

 This theorem follows directly from the strategyproofness of approval voting under dichotomous preferences.
+By changing our goal to be dichotomous, we are essentially changing our utility function to represent a dichotomous preference for which AV is strategyproof.

-Think about it this way:
+As for why this theorem is true, you can think about it this way:

 - If you vote for a candidate outside of $$S$$, you risk being the deciding vote that causes that candidate to win, which is against your goal.
 Therefore, $$S_v\subset S$$.
 You should never vote for candidates outside of $$S$$.
 - If you do not vote for a candidate inside of $$S$$, consider a case where where the candidate you omitted from your ballot is tied for first place with a candidate outside of $$S$$ (or is losing by one vote).
 Then it wasn't optimal to omit that candidate, since your vote could have caused an acceptable candidate to win over an unacceptable candidate.
 Therefore, $$S \subset S_v$$.
 You should always vote for all candidates inside of $$S$$.